opea-project/GenAIExamples/GraphRAG/README.md

 | LLM | Llama-index, TGI | Gaudi | 6005 | /v1/chat/completions |
 | Dataprep | Neo4j, LlamaIndex | Xeon | 6004 | /v1/dataprep |

 ### Models Selection

 GraphRAG quality dependents heavily on the ability to extract a high quality graph.
-We highly recommend using the best model availableto you.
+We highly recommend using the best model available to you.
 Table below shows default models specified in the codebase when OPENAI_API_KEY is available and for local inference w TEI/TGI.
 The local models are small since those will be used in CI/CD but users should improve upon these by changing the `xxx_MODEL_ID` in `docker_compose/xxx/set_env.sh`.

 Working on a table comparison of various model sizes vs. naive RAG with a dataset that reflects well the benefits of GraphRAG.
 Stay tuned!